ElektraInitiative/libelektra/src/plugins/jni/README.md

 ### Java prerequisites on Debian 9

-openjdk-8 and 9 does not work reliable: jvm crashes without usable backtrace.
+openjdk-8 and 9 do not work reliable: jvm crashes without usable backtrace.

+When using non-standard paths, you have to set JAVA_HOME before invoking cmake.
+(For example when you unpack Oracle Java to `/usr/local` or `/opt`.)
+For example:

+     JAVA_HOME=/usr/local/jdk-9.0.1